-21 Web Directories That Still Have Value
+21 Web Directories You'll Still Want To Use

 15. Better Business Bureau

-Having a listing on BBB and being able to reference that accreditation on your own site remains a major trust signal to today’s consumers.
+Having a listing with the Better Business Bureau (BBB) and being able to reference that accreditation on your own site remains a major trust signal to today’s consumers.

 You’ll need to apply for accreditation, but once you’re approved, customers can visit the site to verify you’re a business they can trust.